Cosmic-Infinity/ASCEE/README.md

 ## **How do I boogie?**

-1. Just `download/copy` over the code over to a new `.java` file and run it.
+1. Just `download/copy` the code over to a new `.java` file.
+Done?
+Now read step 2.
 2. Make sure you have an image file on the `Desktop` named `image` or else you'll get this lovely error.
 (Supported format : `.jpg` , `.jpeg` , `.png` , `.gif` (animation data is ignored))

 <p align="center">